nasa-jpl/ION-DTN/gh-pages/docs/ION-Monitoring-Guide.md

 **total now in use:**
 Current amount of heap space actively allocated and in use.
 Calculated as: heap size - small pool free - large pool free - unused.
 This should fluctuate as bundles are created, forwarded, and delivered.

+**largest free blk:**
+The size, in bytes, of the largest contiguous free block currently held in either pool's free lists.
+Does *not* include the unassigned gap (reported separately as `total unused`).
+The largest single allocation that can succeed right now is approximately `max(largest free blk, total unused - large block overhead)`.
+A small `largest free blk` paired with a large `total avbl` is the fingerprint of a fragmented heap.

+**frag index:**
+Fragmentation index, expressed as a percentage.
+Computed as `100 - (max(largest free blk, total unused) * 100) / (small free + large free + unused)`.
+A value of 0% means all free space is in a single contiguous span.
+A value approaching 100% means free space is shattered across many small free-list entries and no single block can satisfy a request near the total-free size.
+While this metric is degraded once the unassigned gap has been exhausted, it is the headline number for diagnosing allocation failures that occur *before* the heap is genuinely full.

 **max xn log len (transaction log length):**
 The maximum length of the transaction log that has been observed.
 The transaction log records all modifications during a transaction.
 If this value grows very large, it may indicate:
 - Very large transactions that should be split up